 On-grid or off-grid?

-Mine will be an on-grid system, where I can pull energy from the utility as I need it (at night, for instance) and send excess energy back to the grid when my panels produce more than I’m using.
+Mine will be an on-grid (or grid-tied) system, where I can pull energy from the utility as I need it (at night, for instance) and send excess energy back to the grid when my panels produce more than I’m using.
 In my case NV Energy will pay me 75% of their usual rate for any excess I send them.
-For instance my solar panels will likely produce more energy than I need in Las Vegas winters, but less than needed in the hot summers.
-Being on the grid allows me to balance those out to some extent.
-I will still have to pay a monthly base (about $12.50) to the utility , plus the cost of whatever energy I use from the grid (at night or peaks), plus taxes.
+For instance my solar panels will likely produce more energy than I need in sunny Las Vegas summers, but less than needed in the cloudy, short days of winter.
+Being tied to the grid allows me to balance those out to some extent.
+I will still have to pay a monthly base (about $13.25) to the utility , plus the cost of whatever net energy I use from the grid (at night or peaks), plus taxes.

 Every Kilowatt hour (kWh) of energy counts: those you generate with solar, those you feed to the grid and what you use from the grid.
 An old-fashioned 100-watt light bulb consumes 1/10 of a Kilowatt in an hour, for which Nevada Energy would charge me about 1.2 cents on their standard rate plan.
 (Learn about TOU rates here.)

-If you go off-grid you will need batteries to provide power when the solar can’t keep up, like at night, cloudy days, or peak heat.
+If you go off-grid you will need batteries and/or generators to provide power when the solar can’t keep up, like at night, cloudy days, or peak temperatures.
 The amount you save might well pay for the batteries but I haven’t built that into my spreadsheet yet, and I don’t plan to go that route at first.
+A big advantage of off-grid systems is that they continue to operate when the grid goes down (blackouts).
+You may also avoid paying the utility a monthly access fee.

 Conservation is the cheapest way to save